 - Unless indicated otherwise, please complete the readings and view other instructional materials for each week before participating in the discussion board. - Read your posts carefully before submitting them. - Be respectful of others and their opinions, valuing diversity in backgrounds, abilities, and experiences. - Challenging the ideas held by others is an integral aspect of critical thinking and the academic process.
-Please word your responses carefully, and recognize that others are expected to challenge your ideas.
+Please word your responses carefully, and expect that others may challenge or question your ideas.
 A positive atmosphere of healthy debate is encouraged.